-Whilst the logic of this approach to old age – reviling it and distancing oneself from it – may serve for a time for those with sufficient capitals even for them it is eventually exhausted in the reality of the finite life and the vulnerability of the flesh.
-Whatever our personal and cultural wishes and fantasies may be, old age is a fact of life, and will remain so for the foreseeable future, and possibly for good, meaning that the impulse to deny and devalue it is fundamentally misplaced, suggestive of a kind of immaturity.
+Whilst the logic of this approach to old age – reviling it and distancing oneself from it – may serve for a time for those with sufficient capitals, even for them it is eventually exhausted in the reality of the finite life and the vulnerability of the flesh.
+Whatever our personal and cultural wishes and fantasies may be, old age is a fact of life and will remain so for the foreseeable future, and possibly for good, meaning that the impulse to deny and devalue it is fundamentally misplaced, suggestive of a kind of immaturity.
 There are several possibilities for addressing it in a spirit of mature acceptance.
 The first is to acknowledge that the category of frailty, however defined and identified, is useful for identifying patients in need of specific intensive medical and social support, and as such requires a well-resourced, sensitive and ethical practice and policy, from which the stigma of ageing as burden is removed.
 The second is to challenge the neoliberal framing of old age and the life course which, having withdrawn all meaning from old age, approaches it only as a medical category.
-Whilst we cannot resurrect earlier frameworks of meaning, such as those contained within the wheel of life, we can yet draw on them and other philosophies for inspiration.
-For example, Thomas Rentsch (2017) uses virtue ethics to argue that old age (like any age) is both unique in itself and can only be understood in dialectic interplay with the whole life course.
-As a result interpretation is required constantly and here virtue ethics is also helpful in suggesting the guiding principle not of success but of eudaimonia or flourishing connected to the concept of the good life.
+Whilst we cannot resurrect earlier frameworks of meaning, such as those contained within the Wheel of Life, we can yet draw on them and other philosophies for inspiration [might be worth having a footnote on this - possibly even an illustration if we can get the publishers to agree!].
+For example, Thomas Rentsch (2017) uses ‘virtue ethics’ to argue that old age (like any age) is both unique in itself and can only be understood in dialectic interplay with the whole life course.
+As a result interpretation is required constantly, and here virtue ethics is also helpful in suggesting the guiding principle, not of success, but of eudaimonia or flourishing connected to the concept of the good life.
 Unlike neoliberalism, the latter recognises the different qualities and challenges associated with different stages of the life course linked together by a thread of continuity of self.